alibaba/BladeDISC/tensorflow_blade/docs/build_from_source.md

-# Build Tensorflow-Blade from Source
+# Build TensorFlow-Blade from Source

-This document introduces how to build Tensorflow-Blade from source.
+This document introduces how to build TensorFlow-Blade from source.
 As for the preparation part, you can refer to [Prerequisite](../../docs/build_from_source.md#prerequisite), [Checkout the Source](../../docs/build_from_source.md#checkout-the-source), [Launch a development Docker container](../../docs/build_from_source.md#launch-a-development-docker-container) parts from [build from sources docs for BladeDisc for TensorFlow Users](../../docs/build_from_source.md).

-## Building Tensorflow-Blade
+## Building TensorFlow-Blade

-Build/test/package for Tensorflow-Blade are all done by bazel.
+Build/test/package for TensorFlow-Blade are all done by bazel.
 We have provided an all-in-on script for developers/users to use instead of using complex bazel command.

 ### options for build script